How To Choose Your Luna Display Unit Type

 Can I use the same USB-C Luna Display unit for both my PC and Mac?

 Yes, as long as your PC's USB-C port supports displays.
 Not all do, and it is required for Luna Display.
 Your port must support Thunderbolt or DisplayPort.
 See the visual guide below to determine if you have proper support.

 Most PCs have markings next to the USB-C ports that indicate what is supported.
-You'll need to confirm your part has either a DisplayPort (P symbol) or a Thunderbolt (a lightning symbol).
+You'll need to confirm your port has either a DisplayPort (P symbol) or a Thunderbolt (a lightning symbol).
 If the port is unmarked you'll need to check your PC manufacturer's documentation to determine what is supported.

 For example, here is a list of some Dell/Alienware computers whose USB-C ports do not support displays.
 Luna Display also does not support Surface Pro or Surface Studio devices.